Ovenden Papers are supporters of a carbon offsetting initiative called Carbon Balanced Paper.

 This initiative offsets the unavoidable carbon emissions generated during the paper making process through partnership with World Land Trust.

-All papers purchased from Ovendens are available as a carbon balanced paper for a nominal fee and details of this initiative are explained below.
+All papers purchased from Ovendens are available as a Carbon Balanced Paper for a nominal fee and details of this initiative are explained below.

 Put simply, carbon balancing is where the carbon impacts of a product or service have been estimated and an equivalent amount of carbon dioxide is either prevented from being released into, or is absorbed from, the atmosphere.